About Hey Michigan

 Warren Dunes State Park

-Warren Dunes State Park is one of southwest Michigan’s go‑to beach parks and campgrounds, right on Lake Michigan, that really nails that classic Lake Michigan beach day vibe.
+Warren Dunes State Park is one of southwest Michigan’s go‑to beach parks and campgrounds, right on Lake Michigan.
+It really nails that classic Lake Michigan beach day vibe.
 It is a big, 1,900 acre mix of wide sandy beach, tall dunes, and wooded trails, and fun things to do.

 The surprise MVP for us was the row of food trucks parked right on the sand.
 We counted six on our visit, including a smoothie truck and an ice cream truck, which was pure genius when we were hot and dying for something cold.